iCloud securely stores all your files, photos, contacts, notes, and more keeping them up to date and available wherever you are.

 - Your login details are stored on the website and used by the gang for unlocking your iCloud account from your iPhone.

 - The criminals then have the ability to look at all your private data, including pictures and your Apple Wallet.

 - They can also sell your iPhone as it no longer has an iCloud lock on it.

 “These Apple iCloud phishers run their business using a set of cybercriminal tools that include MagicApp, Applekit, and Find My iPhone (FMI.php) framework to automate iCloud unlocks in order to resell the device in underground and gray markets,” the researchers say.

 The FM1.php script allows phishing, Applekit creates a network of hijacked devices, and MagicApp automates iPhone unlocking.

-These tools can be used to block Apple’s services, remove the iCloud lock and it’s link to the original owner, and setup the device for sale elsewhere.
+These tools can be used to block Apple’s services, unlock the iCloud lock screen from your iPhone, and set up the device for sale elsewhere.

-The criminals gangs behind these services seem to be based in Kosovo, India, North Africa and the Philippines.
+The criminal gangs behind these services seem to be based in Kosovo, India, North Africa, and the Philippines.

-Apple is aware of these issues and will being using this information to improve iCloud security to make it harder to exploit.
+Apple is aware of these issues and will be using this information to improve iCloud security to make it harder to exploit.

 If you are interested in finding out more Tend Micro produced a video giving the background of the hack and how to protect yourself in a YouTube video.